Animal Services FAQs

 My neighbor’s dog is always outside.
 I worry that he may not have adequate shelter/food/water.
 What should I do?

-The best thing to do if you ever feel an animal is being neglected or cruelly treated, is to call animal control so that an officer can go out and check the animal.
+If you ever feel an animal is being neglected or cruelly treated, the best thing to do is to call Animal Services so that an officer can go out and check the animal.
 The officer will ask for a street address and a description of the animal in question.
 Citizens may remain anonymous when filing complaints.
 An officer would inspect the premises to validate the complaint, and speak with the owner in hopes of improving the animal’s living situation.

 A dog or cat bit my child.
 What should I do?